a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/scripting-engine-overview.md

 Scripts are made up of any number of `ScriptAction` class instances, which represents an instruction telling the script what to do when it reaches that particular segment.

 The best way to understand how the scripts all work is by looking at the existing scripts in the game.
-Each of the scripts currently in the game have their own page going into more detail on how they work and which script actions they use:
+Each of the scripts currently used in the game are explained [here](./scripts.md).

-`SimpleTextScript`,
+Each of the script actions currently included in the game engine are explained [here](./script-actions.md)

 Understanding and creating scripts can be a bit difficult at first due to their more complex nature compared to the rest of the game engine, but they're one of those things where once it all "clicks", they becomes pretty trivial to work with.

-// TODO: Finish off with "Terminology" (flags, etc.) and some other base script stuff,
-// then make more pages for all the script actions and scripts
+## Resources

+When working with scripts, the following resources are provided to support more complex logic states and functionalities.
+The below subsections cover some of the most commonly used resources available to scripts.

-## Flags
+### Flags

 A flag is just a boolean variable representing that something has "happened" in the game.
 If a flag is "set", it means that it is `true`.
 If a flag is "not set" (or "unset"), it means that it is `false`.
 A collection of flags represents the "state" the game is currently.
 Scripts often utilize flags in order to both selectively run code based on the current game state, and tell the game that something has "happened".
 Flags allow for things like changing what an NPC says when talked to based on where the player is in the game's story.